azerothcore/Keira3/README.md

 Made with ❤ and [TypeScript](http://www.typescriptlang.org/), [Electron](https://electronjs.org/), [Angular](https://angular.io/), [Bootstrap](https://getbootstrap.com/).

+## Download and run

+To use Keira3, you don't need to install any dependency.
+Just [download](https://github.com/azerothcore/Keira3/releases) and run it.

 ## Support us

 You can support the Keira3 development by [donating with PayPal](https://www.paypal.me/francesco92dev).